A Brief History of Lacrosse Helmets | Lax Goalie Rat

 Anyone who is old enough to remember using these helmets as a youth will probably recall kids love of pulling on these strings to harass their teammates.

-Lacrosse goalies from this era will probably recall the hard foam extension that served as the throat protector but resembled a flip-flop.
+Lacrosse goalies from this era will probably recall the hard foam extension that served as the throat protector and resembled a flip-flop.

 All throughout the 80’s the Bacharach Raisin dominated the lacrosse scene.
 All the top college programs were using this helmet.